huggingface/transformers/docs/source/en/model_doc/bark.md

 ##### Installation

+First, check whether your hardware is compatible with Flash Attention 2.
+The latest list of compatible hardware can be found in the [official documentation](https://github.com/Dao-AILab/flash-attention#installation-and-features).
+If your hardware is not compatible with Flash Attention 2, you can still benefit from attention kernel optimisations through Better Transformer support covered [above](https://huggingface.co/docs/transformers/main/en/model_doc/bark#using-better-transformer).

-First, make sure to [install](https://github.com/Dao-AILab/flash-attention#installation-and-features) the latest version of Flash Attention 2.
+Next, [install](https://github.com/Dao-AILab/flash-attention#installation-and-features) the latest version of Flash Attention 2:

 ```bash
 pip install -U flash-attn --no-build-isolation
 ```

-Make also sure that you have a hardware that is compatible with Flash Attention 2.
-Read more about it in the [official documentation](https://github.com/Dao-AILab/flash-attention) of flash-attn repository.
-Make also sure to load your model in half-precision (e.g. `torch.float16``)

 ##### Usage

-To load and run a model using FA2, refer to the snippet below:
+To load a model using Flash Attention 2, we can pass the `use_flash_attention_2` flag to [`.from_pretrained`](https://huggingface.co/docs/transformers/main/en/main_classes/model#transformers.PreTrainedModel.from_pretrained).
+We'll also load the model in half-precision (e.g. `torch.float16`), since it results in almost no degradation to audio quality but significantly lower memory usage and faster inference:

 ```python
 model = BarkModel.from_pretrained("suno/bark-small", torch_dtype=torch.float16, use_flash_attention_2=True).to(device)